Student life needs student leaders. Join the Leadership Race 2025

 Avoid Academic Misconduct

-UCLs have rules on Academic Integrity for both online, open book, and in person assessments.
+UCLs have rules on Academic Integrity for all types of online, open book, and in person assessments.
 This includes rules on referencing and avoiding plagiarism, working with your fellow students, getting help writing assessments, and using Artificial Intelligence (AI).

 A note on AI - whilst it may be tempting to ask an AI tool to write an assessment answer, UCL staff are likely to notice this.
 Instead, you should check how much AI is permitted to be used in your individual assessments and how you should acknowledge it, as you may be able to use it to assist you.